 - smoking – Pacific people were more likely than average to smoke.

-Pacific people were more often admitted to hospital for conditions such as asthma and diabetes than the general population.
-This was probably because of delaying getting medical treatment, difficulty in accessing doctors, and lack of confidence in health services.
-Some medical services had been set up which focused on the health needs of Pacific people.
+Pacific people were more often admitted to hospital for preventable conditions such as asthma and diabetes than the general population.
+This was probably because of delays in seeking medical treatment, difficulty in accessing doctors, and lack of confidence in health services.
+Some medical services focused on the health needs of Pacific people had been set up.